benporter/spark-charlotte-r-users-group/README.md

 # spark-charlotte-r-users-group
-Presentation to the Charlotte R Users Group on 7-20-2015
+Presentation to the Charlotte R Users Group on 7-20-2015 (<a href="http://www.meetup.com/Charlotte-R-Users-Group/events/223694628/">meetup link</a>)

 There are three files of interest here: